Kaleido-subs/style-guide/docs/guidelines/editing.md

 Below is a quick overview of some common differences between British and American English.

-!!!
-Example "Differences between British and American English"
+!!! example "Differences between British and American English"

     === "-ise/-ize"